enricovalguarnera/KeepTheScore/README.md

 ## Synopsis

 This project contain a simple mobile application.
-It shows a listview of sport selections.
+It shows a listview of sports selection.
 For each sport was developed a count score in order to game rules.

 ## Installation